json-everything/json-everything-docs/_docs/schema/serialization.md

     public string Foo { get; set; }
 }
 ```

+The source generator creates a static schema at build time.
+You still need to use `GenerativeValidatingJsonConverter` to get the validation behavior during serialization.

+> Source generation works with Native AOT (unlike runtime generation) as long as you also add your models to a `JsonSerializerContext`.
+{: .prompt-tip}

 This has the same outcome as creating the explicit schema from the previous section.
 However, it's important to remember that writing your schema explicitly will always be more flexible that generation.
 If the schemas you want have fairly complex logic, perhaps explicitly writing your schemas is the right approach for you.